 Evidenced-based research indicates that the acceptance of pain is a critical part of reaching your running goals.

 Denying that pain is a part of the journey is not an effective coping mechanism when it comes to running and setting personal records.
 Acknowledging and accepting that pain is part of the deal is a much better way to cope.

 You can either have a good attitude or a bad attitude when it comes to pushing through the pain of a race.

 For example, stating that your next race is going to be the hardest of your life is not being negative; it is being truthful and prepares you for the competition ahead.

 Expect the pain to come and you are much more likely to push through it.

 Developing a race plan (s) helps ease the jitters and uncertainty of racing.

 Olympic Gold medal winner Matt Centrowitz stated that he had several race plans before his 1500-meter gold medal race in the Olympics.
 Depending on what happened in the race, Centrowitz was ready to respond.

-Walking through various "race scenarios” prior to a race is a great way to develop mental toughness and Iron will endurance.
+Walking through various "race scenarios” before a race is a great way to develop mental toughness and iron will endurance.

 I’ll talk more about ways to develop a championship mindset in future posts.